National Department of Agriculture Bursaries

 Affidavits will not be accepted in place of required supporting documents.

-Applicants must ensure that all documents are clear, certified where required, and submitted before the closing date.
+Applicants must ensure that all documents are clear and certified where necessary.

 Email: Externalbursaries@nda.gov.za

-The closing date for the Department of Agriculture Bursary Programme 2027 is 30 September 2026.
+The closing date for the National Department of Agriculture Bursary Programme 2027 is 30 September 2026.

 Key Responsibilities